Stop IRS collections.

 What type of IRS notice did you receive?

-Once you finally read the notice, you may be left wondering what the notice actually means.
+Once you finally read the IRS notice, you may be left wondering what the notice actually means.
 Here are a few examples:

 - The CP215 Civil Penalty Assessment Notice: This notice tells business taxpayers that a civil penalty has been recorded on the IRS’s books for your business’s account.